-- A. Has completed a training program provided or approved by HEALTHeLINK; - B. Has had his or her identity verified by HEALTHeLINK; - C. Will be permitted to use the HIE only as reasonably necessary for the performance of HEALTHeLINK's activities; - D. Has agreed not to disclose to any other person any passwords and/or other security measures issued to the Authorized Users; - E. Has acknowledged that his or her failure to comply with HEALTHeLINK Policies and Procedures may result in the withdrawal of privileges to use the HIE and may constitute cause for disciplinary action by HEALTHeLINK;

-F. Has complied with other requirements described in HEALTHeLINK Policies and Procedures and SHIN-NY Policy Guidance.
+- C. Will be permitted to use the HIE only as reasonably necessary for the performance of HEALTHeLINK's activities; - D. Has agreed not to disclose to any other person any passwords and/or other security measures issued to the Authorized Users; - E. Has acknowledged that his or her failure to comply with HEALTHeLINK Policies and Procedures may result in the withdrawal of privileges to use the HIE and may constitute cause for disciplinary action by HEALTHeLINK; - F. Has complied with other requirements described in HEALTHeLINK Policies and Procedures and SHIN-NY Policy Guidance.